Introduction to UX A/B Testing

 - Instead of a 301 (permanent) redirect, use 302 (temporary) when running tests to reroute the original URL to a variation.
 Doing so alerts search engines such as Google that it is only temporary and should keep indexing the first link rather than the testing one.

-Great A/B Testing Examples
+Great A/B Testing Case Studies

 Netflix: Featured Video